joshuacherian/joshuacherian.github.io/_posts/2020-05-27-DM-2-Launch-Guide.md

 **Easter Egg**: This landing burn is also affectionately known as a "hoverslam".

 ### 2nd Stage Separation (T+00:12:00)
-The second stage engines will separate from the Crew Dragon capsule, which will continue its journey on to the ISS.
+The second stage engine will separate from the Crew Dragon capsule, which will continue on its journey to the ISS.
 There will be live coverage of the docking about 18 hours later.

+---

 And that's how Bob Behnken and Doug Hurley will go to space, ushering in a new era of American spaceflight.
 This is easily one of the most important launches of the decade, and it's one I can't wait to watch.
 As American astronaut Alan Shepard once said (after waiting in a launch capsule for four hours), "Fix your little problem and light this candle!"